chfyljt/Works/SQL/Optimization/Foundation.md

 The SELECT clause is executed after the GROUP BY and HAVING clauses.
 This is where the actual data to be displayed is defined.
 <li><strong>Purpose:</strong> It computes expressions such as aggregate functions(e.g., SUM, COUNT), or custom calculations.</li>
 <li><strong>Optimized Execution:</strong> By this stage, filtering and grouping operations have significantly reduced the dataset size, ensuring computations are efficient and focused only on the relevant data.</li>

+## 6. DISTINCT Clause
+It is executed after expressions and aliases in the SELECT clause.
+Its primary purpose is to filter out duplicate rows, ensuring the final output contains only unique rows.